Nidhal-labri/Build-a-Secure-Google-Cloud-Network-Challenge-Lab-GSP322/README.md

 ```

 #In Compute Engine -> VM Instances page, click the SSH button for the bastion host.
-Then SSH to juice-shop by
+Then SSH to juice-shop by **red colored text**.

 ```bash